 Our Rating: 4/5 (See: How Leaf Score is calculated)

-- Product is formulated without parabens, phthalates, petrolatum or sodium lauryl sulfate
+- Formulated without parabens, phthalates, petrolatum or sodium lauryl sulfate

 - Offers good cushion and glide when applied to wet skin, and doesn’t need to be applied with a brush